thiagonache/codewiththiago/content/posts/aws-lambda-go/index.md

 ## Events

 The package [events](https://pkg.go.dev/github.com/aws/aws-lambda-go/events)
-define all event types possibles to receive and return within a Lambda.
-Some are event types to be used as input (TIn) and some are event types to be used as output (TOut).
+defines all possible event types to be received and returned within a Lambda.
+Some are event types to be used as input (TIn), and some are event types to be used as output (TOut).

 ## Context